 My life is filled with so much joy today.
 Getting sober and taking your life back is 100% worth it.
 I have gained so much from my sobriety.
 My family and friends know I’m safe and don’t constantly worry about me anymore.
 I took a leap of faith and started a new career path that I’ve enjoyed so much.
 I am in my first sober and healthy relationship with someone who treats me the way I’ve always prayed for.
 My anxiety went from being so high to very low after learning how to cope and be sober in difficult situations.
 2021 started as a nightmare for me, but it’s turned into the best year of my life.
 I cannot wait to see where my sobriety journey will take me in the New Year!”

 This story was submitted to Love What Matters by Kristen McAvoy of Richmond, VA.
-You can follow her journey on Instagram and TikTok.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories from sober warriors: